Youth Development Through Cycling

 The Georgia League is open to ALL Georgia students in grades 6 through 12, regardless of ability.
 We have created a variety of programs to make cycling accessible to every student who has a desire to participate.

-• Race Series – We offer a five event mountain bike race series open to student-athletes interested in the competitive aspect of cycling each September – November.
+• Race Program – We offer a five event mountain bike race series open to student-athletes interested in the competitive aspect of cycling each September – November.
 Teams participating in this program start pre-season activities April-June and the regular season begins in July and ends around mid November.

-• Coach Licensing and Training – The Georgia League and NICA have a comprehensive coach licensing system.
+• Coach Licensing and Training – The Georgia League has a comprehensive coach licensing system.
 Through this program, we provide training for all adults involved in the programs, screen those adult coaches and monitor compliance with the licensing criteria at the annual Leadership Summit and through on the bike skills training events.

-• Scholarships – Through the Georgia League and NICA Booster Club, scholarships are provided so those in need can participate in our programs.
+• Rider Financial Aid– Through the Georgia League rider financial aid is provided so those in need can participate in our programs.
 Financial aid is available for individual riders, teams and adult coaches.

 • Loaner Bikes– The Georgia League manages a fleet of capable bikes for use by student-athletes with an economic need.

-• NICA GRiT GA League – The NICA GRiT Georgia program inspires young women to build confidence and empowerment through off-road cycling.
-The goal is to increase the number of female student-athletes and coaches on an annual basis.
+• GRiT – The GRiT program inspires young women to build confidence and empowerment through mountain biking.
+The goal is to increase the number of female student-athletes and female coaches on an annual basis.

 • Switching Gears Recycled Bike Program – The Georgia League Switching Gears Recycled Bike Initiative donates used bikes and parts to organizations assisting “at-risk youth” in the Atlanta area through their mentoring and training programs.